ligurio/ljopt/README.md

-## Translate LuaJIT BC and IR to SMT
+## Translate LuaJIT BC and IR to SMT-LIB

+is an implementation of translation validation for LuaJIT.

 ### Usage